swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 `<OtherCriteria>` \[Optional\]

-> This element is an extension element that may contain any element that provides other matching criteria in accordance with local conventions or future specifications.
+> This element is an extension element that MAY contain any element that provides other matching criteria in accordance with local conventions or future specifications.

 The following schema fragment defines the `<PrincipalSelection>` element: